 Hit the Right Target

-Any respectable SEO agency will tell you that whether it’s traditional or digital marketing, identifying the right audience is a core component of any marketing strategy.
+Any respectable SEO agency that offers SEO services will tell you that whether it’s traditional or digital marketing, identifying the right audience is a core component of any marketing strategy.
 A candy floss seller can’t be seen in office areas, he is mostly found in spots like the zoo or fairs, places that are visited by children, his target audience.
 Similarly, a tech startup is more likely to find a more rewarding audience on Twitter, the startup has no business on Pinterest, a site that deals with crafty audience.

 Determining the perfect target audience, not only seals success, it also makes the content more relevant and valuable.
 A strategic survey that helps you identify and analyse your target audience parameters is a crucial factor that directly contributes towards an effective content marketing strategy.